Sketchy wants to replace boring textbooks with ‘Pixar-like’ videos – TechCrunch

 The company began in 2013 when then-med students Saud Siddiqui and Andrew Berg were in desperate need of a better study solution for microbiology.
 To liven up their studying, Berg and Siddiqui began weaving characters into stories to try to memorize concepts — and after a few good test scores, they started creating stories for their classmates.

-“Neither Sid or I were artists, so they were pretty bad,” Berg said.
+“Neither Saud or I were artists, so they were pretty bad,” Berg said.
 As demand continued, the duo put their scraggly sketches on YouTube.
 Eventually, Siddiqui and Berg roped in classmate Bryan Lemieux, a good artist, to tell the stories with them.
 Eventually Bryan brought on his twin brother, Aaron, and the founding team was born.

 Fast-forward to today: Siddiqui and Berg have finished their residencies in emergency medicine, while the Lemieux brothers chose to leave medicine.
 All have moved full-time to the company after trying to balance both jobs.
 Still, the knowledge from working in the field continues to be useful.

-Note: Editor’s note: The original version of this story stated that Sketchy had raised $32 million.
-This is incorrect.
-The company raised $30 million along with a secondary transaction from Reach Capital.